Closing the Gap: An Imperative for Paid Family Leave

 As of 2023, only 27% of private sector workers and 28% of state and local government workers in the U.S. had access to paid family leave benefits.
 This is significantly lower than other high-income countries, where paid leave is often guaranteed by law.
 The absence of a federal mandate has led to substantial disparities in access to paid leave, with only 13 states and the District of Columbia having implemented some form of guaranteed paid family and medical leave legislation.

 Furthermore, the U.S. stands out as the only high-income country that does not guarantee paid leave for parental, caregiving, or medical purposes at the federal level.
-This lack of support contributes to the relatively low labor force participation rate among U.S. women, which has been declining since the 1990s
+This lack of support contributes to the relatively low labor force participation rate among U.S. women, which has been declining since the 1990s.
+The economic impact is significant, with the U.S. economy losing an estimated $500 billion per year due to the lack of comprehensive paid leave policies.

 To better navigate our discussion, it’s important to define key terms associated with paid family leave and understand the existing federal legislation.